maevadevs/Webpack-Config-General/readme.md

 ## Structure

 - `/src`: All source files for application build
-  - `/components`: All React Components sources, logic and styles
+  - `/components`: All React Components sources, logic and styles.
   - `/fonts`: All fonts sources.
 Supporting `eot`, `ttf`, `woff`, and `woff2` formats
   - `/images`: All source images
     - `/to-sprites`: All small images such as icons will be converted into sprites